Skip To Main Content

 • Connect and collaborate with Alaskan businesses, individuals and farms involved in the Alaska food system

-• Grow food using a variety of techniques
+• Grow food using a variety of techniques, including hydroponics

 • Learn how to plant and maintain a food forest